HappyShield/happyshield.github.io/Instructions/LaserCutAndPressureCreasing/laserCutAndPressureCreasing_EN.md

 ![](./Assets/Output/Steps/01.jpg)

- the laser-cutting template for the 3-part press jig which fits the bed of your laser-cutting machine.
+Download the laser-cutting template for the 3-part press jig which fits the bed of your laser-cutting machine.
 (The dimensions of the cutting templates are given in the filenames.)
 Choose any sheet material at least 4 mm deep with hardness similar to MDF or other wood, fibre, or plastic products for use in the jig.
 Laser-cut the sheet material using the template file, ensuring that your laser-cutter power and speed settings ensure a cut completely through the depth of the material.
 This is a change in the text.
 ---